-Teachers, students, and other supporting adults should refer to the Judges' Scoring Sheet (pdf file following this guide) to review judging criteria related to the visual presentation before, during, and following this step.
+Teachers, students, and other supporting adults should refer to the Judges' Scoring Sheet to review judging criteria related to the visual presentation before, during, and following this step.

 Students may prepare for the interview by having teachers or parents practice with them.
-Students should be able to give a brief overview of the development of their project and should be prepared to answer questions about importance of their topic, methodology, sources, research findings, and conclusion.
+Students should be able to give a brief overview of the development of their project and should be prepared to answer questions about importance of their research question/problem, methodology, sources, research findings, and conclusion.
 Often judges will ask students to explain their reasons for choosing the topic, to evaluate their work (suggest what might be done differently or additionally if the student were to do the project again), or to recommend what next steps could or should be taken regarding the topic.

-Teachers, students, and other supporting adults should refer to the Judges' Scoring Sheet (pdf file following this guide) to review judging criteria related to the interview before, during, and following this step.
+Teachers, students, and other supporting adults should refer to the Judges' Scoring Sheet to review judging criteria related to the interview before, during, and following this step.